Rubik's Cube: 21st-century revival

 Rubik's Cubes continued to be marketed and sold throughout the 1980s and 1990s, but it was not until the early 2000s that interest in the Cube began increasing again.
 In the US, sales doubled between 2001 and 2003, and The Boston Globe remarked that it was "becoming cool to own a Cube again".
-The 2003 World Rubik's Games Championship was the first speedcubing tournament since 1982.
+The 2003 Rubik's Cube World Championship was the first speedcubing tournament since 1982.
 It was held in Toronto and was attended by 83 participants.
 The tournament led to the formation of the World Cube Association in 2004.
 Annual sales of Rubik branded cubes were said to have reached 15 million worldwide in 2008.
 Part of the new appeal was ascribed to the advent of Internet video sites, such as YouTube, which allowed fans to share their solving strategies.
 Following the expiration of Rubik's patent in 2000, other brands of cubes appeared, especially from Chinese companies.
 Many of these Chinese branded cubes have been engineered for speed and are favoured by speedcubers.
 On 27 October 2020, Spin Master said it will pay $50 million to buy the Rubik's Cube brand.

 Imitations

 Taking advantage of an initial shortage of cubes, many imitations and variations appeared, many of which may have violated one or more patents.
-In 2000 the patents expired, and since then, many Chinese companies have produced copies, modifications, and improvements upon the Rubik and V-Cube designs.
+In 2000, the patents expired, and since then, many Chinese companies have produced copies, modifications, and improvements upon the Rubik and V-Cube designs.